nchoquettelevy/nchoquettelevy.github.io/_pages/publications.md

 ## [Risk Transfer Policies and Climate-Induced Immobility among Smallholder Farmers](https://www.nature.com/articles/s41558-021-01205-4)
 **Choquette-Levy, N.**; Wildemeersch, M.; Oppenheimer, M.; and S. A. Levin (2021).
 Risk transfer policies and climate-induced immobility among smallholder farmers, *Nature Climate Change*, 11(12): 1046-1054.\
+\
+*We develop a novel agent-based model to assess the efficacy of various risk transfer policies in promoting smallholder farmer resilience to rising climate risks, finding that a combination of cash and risk transfer policies is robust in expanding farmers' adaptive capacity.*

 <details>
 <summary>Abstract</summary>